paucazou/theochrone/README.md

   * pictures for every feast
   * local calendars (especially diocesan)
   * older versions of the martyrology
   * other latin rites, like Sarum, or the Mozarabic
+Do not hesitate to look at the **issues** !
 We also like suggestions.
 Two important features have been suggested and are now implemented:
 * the widget
 * the Roman Martyrology